Amourspirit/python_ooo_dev_tools/docs/style_guide.md

 [sphinx.ext.extlinks](https://documentation.help/Sphinx/extlinks.html), see setting for extlinks in conf.py Allows for custom roles to be set up the make for simple source code link injection.

-Linking source code standart for directives such as `.. seealso`
+Linking source code standard for directives such as `.. seealso::`

 `src-link` css class handles adding icon at end of link and formatting of `ul` lists.